 Walkers and hikers have another option at Stanley Park, too: There are over 27km of forest trails, winding through the park's dense foliage, offering a quiet, more secluded getaway.

-You can dine at one of the Best Restaurants at Stanley Park (which includes restaurants inside the park).
+You can dine at one of the restaurants at Stanley Park (which includes restaurants inside the park).
 And, if you start your trip on the northern side, you can end at the gorgeous English Bay Beach, one of Vancouver's Top 5 Beaches.

 Stanley Park Seawall History